How is my contribution dollar used?

 Both the Annual Report and the most recent IRS Form 990 are available to the public.

-Recognizing that not everyone can give at the $250 level, we have established a program for those who give at the $100 level or who are first-time donors of $25 or more.
-Crew Sponsors receive a letter from one of our crew leaders about the experience of 6-10 high school students working in one of America’s treasured parks.
+Recognizing that not everyone can give at the $250 Sponsor’s Circle level, we have established the Crew Sponsor level for those who give at the $100 level.
+Crew Sponsors receive a report from one of our crew leaders about their experience leading teams of SCA students in one of America’s treasured parks.

 There are many ways to support SCA that allow donors to take advantage of underutilized assets (like low yielding but appreciated securities, life insurance policies that are no longer needed, or retirement plans that can be put to use for charitable purposes).
 Some SCA giving programs even allow donors to increase their own income stream while helping to sustain SCA’s conservation work and generating income tax deductions.
-Please don’t hesitate to contact Hugh Montgomery, SCA’s Director of Planned Giving, for a variety of ways to give at 603-543-1700, ext 1151.
+Please don’t hesitate to contact us at 888-722-9675, ext 1600 or email us at email@example.com.

 Student Conservation Association’s name, address and telephone number may be found on the enclosed letter.
 You may obtain a copy of Student Conservation Association’s ﬁnancial report by writing to Student Conservation Association (SCA).
 Student Conservation Association may be exempt from registration as a charitable organization in a number of states and jurisdictions.
 However, if Student Conservation Association is required to register and comply with laws related to charitable contributions, residents of the following states may obtain information as follows: ARIZONA: Financial information ﬁled with the Secretary of the State, State Capitol, 1700 West Washington, 7th Floor, Phoenix, AZ 85007-2808, is available for public inspection or by calling toll-free, 1-800-458-5842.
 CALIFORNIA: The oﬃcial registration and ﬁnancial information regarding Student Conservation Association can be obtained from the Attorney General’s Website, http://caag.state.ca.us/charities/.
 COLORADO: Student Conservation Association’s registration number is 20043010625; Colorado residents may obtain copies of registration and ﬁnancial documents from the Secretary of State by calling (303) 894-2680 or at www.sos.state.co.us.
 FLORIDA: FL Registration # CH5906.
 A copy of the oﬃcial registration and ﬁnancial information may be obtained from the division of consumer services by calling toll-free within the state, 1-800-435-7352 or 1-800-FLA-Yuda por asistencia en Espanol.
 GEORGIA: A full and fair description of the programs of Student Conservation Association and our ﬁnancial statement summary are available upon request at the oﬃce and phone number indicated above.
 ILLINOIS: Contracts and reports regarding Student Conservation Association are on ﬁle with the Illinois Attorney General.
 KANSAS: Student Conservation Association’s Kansas registration number is 251-053-5.
 The annual ﬁnancial report for the preceding ﬁscal year is on ﬁle with the Secretary of State, 1st Floor, Memorial Hall, 120 SW 10th Ave., Topeka, KS 66612.
 MARYLAND: Copies of documents and information submitted by Student Conservation Association under the Maryland Charitable Solicitations Act are available for the cost of copies and postage from the Secretary of State, State House, Annapolis MD 21401, Phone: 1-410-974-5534 (1-800-825-4510 within Maryland).
 MISSIPPI: The oﬃcial Registration and ﬁnancial information of Student Conservation Association may be obtained from the Mississippi Secretary of State’s oﬃce by calling 1-888-236-6167.
 NEW JERSEY: Information ﬁled with the Attorney General concerning this charitable solicitation and the percentage of contributions received by the charity during the last reporting period that were dedicated to the charitable purpose may be obtained from the Attorney General of the State of New Jersey by calling (201) 504-6215 and are available at www.state.nj.us/lps/cal.
 NEW YORK: New York residents may obtain a copy of Student Conservation Association’s annual report by writing to the Oﬃce of the Attorney General, Department of Law, Charities Bureau, 120 Broadway, New York, NY 10271.
 NORTH CAROLINA: Financial information about Student Conservation Association and a copy of its license are available from the State Solicitation Licensing Section at (888) 830-4989.
 PENNSYLVANIA: The oﬃcial registration and ﬁnancial information of Student Conservation Association may be obtained from the Pennsylvania Department of State by calling toll-free, within Pennsylvania, 1-800-732-0999.
 Registration does not imply endorsement.
 VIRGINIA: A ﬁnancial statement for the most recent ﬁscal year is available upon request from the Division of consumer Affairs, Department of Agriculture and Consumer Services, P.O.
 Box 526, Richmond, VA 23218; 1-804-786-1343.
 VERMONT: How Contributions Are Allocated Between Charity and Fundraiser - For information on how much of your contribution goes to Student Conservation Association, contact the Vermont Consumer Assistance Program, Morrill Hall, UVM, Burlington VT 05405, tel.
 1-800-649-2424, or the Vermont Attorney General’s Internet website, http://www.arg.state.vt.us/.
 WASHINGTON: A notice of solicitation required by law is on ﬁle with the Washington Secretary of State.
 You may obtain additional ﬁnancial disclosure information by contacting the Secretary of State at 1-800-332-GIVE.
 WEST VIRGINIA: West Virginia residents may obtain a summary of the registration and ﬁnancial documents from the Secretary of State, State Capitol, Charleston, WV 25305.